tarwn/lessthandot-hugo/blogs/content/posts/2010-11-30-replication-and-mirroring-setup.md

   4. Publication Type: select Transactional publication for the publication type
   5. Articles: select the articles (tables: Address, AddressType, Contact, ContactType and CountryRegion)
   6. Filtered table rows: no filters
-  7. Snapshot Agent: check “Create a snapshot immediately and keep the snapshot available to initialize subscriptions”
+  7. Snapshot Agent: check "Create a snapshot immediately and keep the snapshot available to initialize subscriptions"
-  8. Agent Security: select the security settings as the “Run under the SQL Server Agent service account”
+  8. Agent Security: select the security settings as the "Run under the SQL Server Agent service account"
   9. Wizard Options: finish by selecting the Generate scripts option.

 These steps are shown in order below ordered left to right